Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Computer Dissection .md

 **Dissecting a computer** - Break open a computer and see how it works inside.

-Last initially checked on 2025-01-31 by Rowan Ong (rzmo2@cantab.ac.uk) and double-checked on
+Last initially checked on 2025-01-31 by Rowan Ong (rzmo2@cantab.ac.uk) and double-checked on 2025-02-08 by Asmita Niyogi (an637@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->